forkch/adhoc-railway/README.md

 # Easy control your adhoc model railway
 AdHoc-Railway is a Java-Swing client to control your model railway in an adhoc fashion via the SRCP protocol.
 It also contains a server writte in node.js acting as the datasource for the model railway (locmotives, turnouts and routes).

+See also https://github.com/forkch/jsrcpc for the Java API to SRCP which is used by this project.

 ### Status
 | Branch        | Status         |